Farah5977/intern-repo/git_understanding.md

 795cff58faa166771baf56d469d91e25d530b0ee — "Introduce bug in add function (for git bisect test)"

 This demonstrated how `git bisect` efficiently narrows down the exact commit that introduced a regression without manually reviewing every commit.

+## Branching and Team Collaboration

+Pushing directly to the main branch is problematic because it can introduce bugs or unfinished work into the stable codebase, potentially breaking the project for everyone.
+It also removes the opportunity for code review and testing before changes are shared.

+Branches help with reviewing code by allowing developers to isolate their changes and submit them through pull requests.
+This enables team members to review, discuss, and test the changes before they are merged into main, improving code quality and reducing risk.

+If two people edit the same file on different branches, Git keeps the changes separate.
+When the branches are merged, Git may automatically combine the changes, or if the same lines were modified, it will create a merge conflict that must be resolved manually.
+This prevents accidental overwrites and ensures changes are reviewed.